 This planning district intends that infill development will eventually mature the planning district into a pattern of vibrant and connected neighborhoods.
 Infill development will include additional single-family residential areas of spacious character and public buildings, schools, churches, public recreational facilities, and accessory uses as necessary or usually compatible with residential surroundings.
-Over sixty percent of the Suburban planning district is located east of the MD 404 corridor presenting challenges to linking neighborhoods with the goods and services offered in the older parts of Denton.
+Over sixty percent of the Suburban planning district is located east of the MD 404 corridor, presenting challenges to linking neighborhoods with the goods and services offered in the older parts of Denton.

-Infill development also will include master-planned developments that increase household living options in the planning area and bring the overall residential density to fiscally sustainable levels.
+Infill development will also include master-planned developments that increase household living options in the planning area and bring the overall residential density to fiscally sustainable levels.
 These master-planned developments will play a significant role in urbanizing this planning district and setting the stage for future public investment in neighborhood-serving services and facilities.
 The Town's expectations for master-planned developments are that they exhibit the following characteristics:

 - An integrated mix of uses, including residential, commercial, employment/office, civic, and open space.

 - A range of housing types and densities.

 - Compact design

-- Interconnected streets are designed to balance the needs of all users with sidewalks and onstreet parking

-- Open spaces are integral to the community.